 If you want your garden to look good all year, including the best plants for winter colour is vital to ensure there's still plenty for you to enjoy during the colder months.
 As the fiery colours of autumn begin to fade away over the coming weeks and foliage dies back, gardens can quickly start to look one dimensional and, quite frankly, a little dull.

 The good news, however, is that there are plenty of plants which come into their own during the winter, with stunning foliage, flowers or bark in a range of vibrant and uplifting colours.
-Keep reading for some of our favourite choices, then head over to our best plants for winter pots if you want to ensure your garden containers are equally uplifting as the temperatures begin to drop.
+Keep reading for some of our favourite choices, then head over to our winter garden ideas for more uplifting ways to add interest to your space as the temperatures drop.

 Although they look exotic and tender, with their pointed, strappy leaves, phormiums are evergreen and they will provide colour and structure through the winter.
 Choose a variety such as ‘Jester’ for a rich purple red, or phormium tenax variegata which has grey green leaves with warm gold edges.

 A few measures are needed to keep them healthy.
 Plant in a sunny, sheltered spot, ideally in the spring, so they can get established before the cold weather comes.
 Dig some compost into the planting hole.
 The base needs protecting with mulch in winter if you live in colder parts of the country.
 Our guide to mulching has all the info you'll need.

 In the spring, keep them looking smart by removing any withered leaves.
 Chop as close to the base as possible.
 If they grow too large – and they can hit 1.5m – they can be lifted and divided.

 Although it finishes flowering in October, the fading flat-topped pink flowers and upright stems of the sedum add subtle washes of welcome colour to beds and borders.